One morning a few weeks ago, I poured myself a cup of coffee and fired up my laptop. I was stopped in my tracks.

-If Facebook compromises on its professed values of freedom of expression and openness, where does that leave its five billion users?
 This danger applies to a number of other countries.
 For example, Facebook has already taken down thousands of posts at the behest of the increasingly authoritarian Erdoğan government in Turkey and the governments in India and Pakistan.
 It seems quite clear that a number of governments have the company in a chokehold.

 If Facebook compromises on its professed values of freedom of expression and openness, where does that leave its five billion users, who may one day find themselves punished by the site for making political statements?
 As social media platforms come to replicate the “public sphere”—defined by sociologist Jürgen Habermas as “society engaged in critical public debate” that is “coextensive with public authority”—their influence on our lives increases.
 When they partner with governments, they inch closer to gaining a monopoly on our speech.